Clients Love Us

 Brandon Hall Partnership

 R & D

-The Latitude LMS Assessment Authoring Tool enables portal administrators to create, deliver and analyze a range of assessments, from simple quizzes to sophisticated, multi-objective examinations.
+The Latitude LMS Assessment Authoring Tool enables portal administrators to create, deliver and analyze a range of assessments, from simple quizzes to longer, multi-objective examinations.
 This document will describe how key features allow you to:

 Define multiple test objectives and sub-objectives

 Shuffle answer choices in real time

 Create pools of questions for each test objective, allowing for randomization in each attempt